databrickslabs/mosaic/docs/source/api/raster-functions.rst

     :param raster_bin: A column containing the raster data.
     :type raster_bin: Column (BinaryType)
+    :param driver: GDAL driver to use to open the raster.
+    :type driver: Column(StringType)
     :param size_in_MB: Optional parameter to specify the size of the raster tile in MB.
 Default is not to split the input.
     :type size_in_MB: Column (IntegerType)
     :rtype: Column: RasterTileType